 The requirements in clause 5.6.4 apply for periodic and triggered UE Rx-Tx time difference measurements, provided:

-- UE Rx-Tx time difference measurement related side conditions given in clause 10.1.X are met for a corresponding band.
+- UE Rx-Tx time difference measurement related side conditions given in clause 10.1.25 are met for a corresponding band.

 - SRS is configured on the PCell.